Lily-La-Day/haiku-who/readme.md

 ## Challenges and Future Improvements

 The haiku function was definitely a challenge but one that I thoroughly enjoyed, I am quite tempted to expand and start allowing other verse forms, I would like to try and make a "sonnet checking" function and maybe a "limerick checking" function.
 There is so much potential!

+I probably need to work on the one that I have here first though.

+Overall I had a great time doing this and I learnt a lot, it set me in good stead for my big final project for which I would be using the same technologies.